majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 * `early_stopping_patience`: values of 0, 3, and 5
   This parameter controls how many epochs without improvement are tolerated before stopping.
 Exploring different values allows us to assess the sensitivity of training time and convergence to early-stopping aggressiveness.

+The NMS threshold was setted to its default value of 0.5.

 ### 6.6.2 Search strategies

 W\&B sweeps support several **hyperparameter search strategies**, allowing users to choose how parameter combinations are selected and evaluated during experimentation.
 Below we summarize the most common search strategies supported by W\&B.